tocco/tocco-docs/devops/continuous_delivery/new_release_branch.rst

    You have to clone the ansible repository to access the files mentioned below.
 You can clone the project with the following command: **git clone ssh://${GERRIT_USERNAME}@git.tocco.ch:29418/ansible**

 - Create a new releases branch in gerrit on the project **«nice2_documentation»**.
 Use the Revision of the latest version branch as initial revision for the new branch.
 - Add a build config for the new version in Teamcity.
 Use the template **«nice_documentation_allversions»** to create it.
+- Run the first build in TeamCity.
+Please note that ${VERSION}.docs.tocco.ch won't serve any content before the first build has completed.
 - Add the DNS entry for the new version ${VERSION}.docs.tocco.ch.
 DNS is available under cockpit.nine.ch (user:tocco/pw:standard-old).
 - Create all files needed for Openshift to deploy the new version.
 You can find a template in the openshift directory in the ansible repository.
 Replace **${VERSION}** with the version number without all characters which aren't numeric (e.g. 2.18 -> `218`).

      .. parsed-literal::